shaoyucherish/Project3/entertainment.md

     ## Resampling results:
     ##
     ##   RMSE      Rsquared    MAE
-    ##   8246.247  0.03144546  3195.717
+    ##   8264.988  0.02918621  3187.129
     ##
     ## Tuning parameter 'mtry' was held constant at a value of 5.333333

-- Boosted Tree Model

-Here, we have fitted a random forest model which is chosen using the cross validation method.
-The RMSE value for the model is as shown below.
-Tuning parameters are n.trees, interaction.depth, shrinkage and n.minobsinnode.
+**Boosted Tree Model**

+Moreover, we have fitted a boosted tree model which is another ensemble based-tree model.
+Boosted tree models are combination of two techniques: decision tree algorithms and boosting methods.
+It repeatedly fits many decision trees to improve the accuracy of the model.

 ``` r
 set.seed(111)